ghiscoding/excel-builder-vanilla/docs/inserting-charts.md

 Notes:
 - Pie: if you add multiple series you get multiple pies; the legend shows the series names.
-- Fallback (arrays) path creates only one series, so no legend.

 Example (legend will show 2 entries):
 ```ts